crcx/nga-c/sdk/Naje.md

 ### Assembler Directives

-Naje provides two directives which can be useful:
+Naje provides four directives which can be useful:

 **.o**utput is used to set the name of the file that will be created with the Nga bytecode.
 If none is set, the filename will be defaulted to